Film review: Bait is a tense and enchanting tale of social divide in Cornwall

 It’s a darkness that doesn’t let up for it’s 87 minute run-time and a tension that succeeds the film’s length.
 In Bait Mark Jenkin has found an originality in the traditional.
 Against the shining vistas of the digital age Bait is a welcome piece of grime that the polish of Netflix and Disney haven’t managed to remove just yet.

 Bait is showing in select cinemas now.
-The MAC in Birmingham will be showing it in mid-October.
+The Electric Cinema in Birmingham has screenings from October 11th, whilst the MAC will also be showing it in mid-October.

 Like this?
 Try these…